ad4mvojtech/efd/06-thesis/index.md

 The best drawing tablet for animation from Wacom is the Wacom MobileStudio Pro 16.
 This large pen computer and display runs full versions of software, including Maya and high end 3D software, so you can run task-heavy apps without breaking a sweat.

-For digital artists who work in 3D, the larger screen version of the Wacom MobileStudio Pro 16 is the best option for you.
 Measuring 15.6 inches, the Wacom MobileStudio Pro 16 has an impressive power and performance, although its battery life could be better.
 It's a little heavy too, but it comes with a built-in stand for easy designing and sketching with its accompanying stylus.

 # Software tools